CJBK

-CJBK is a Canadian radio station, broadcasting in London, Ontario, Canada, on the assigned frequency of 1290 kHz.
-The station, owned by Bell Media, has an antenna system input power of 10,000 watts, as a Class B station.
-CJBK's studios are located at 1 Communications Road along with sister stations CJBX-FM, CIQM-FM and CFPL-DT while its transmitter is located near White Oak Road and Manning Drive south of London.
-The station airs a News/Talk/Sports format.
-It broadcasts the Western Ontario Mustangs college football team, serving as its flagship station.
-As of 2016, it also broadcasts Toronto Maple Leafs, Ottawa Senators, and Detroit Red Wings games.
+CJBK was a Canadian radio station, broadcasting in London, Ontario, Canada, on the assigned frequency of 1290 kHz.
+The station was owned by Bell Media.
+It was classified as a Class B station, having an antenna system input power of 10,000 watts,.
+CJBK's studios were located at 1 Communications Road along with sister stations CJBX-FM, CIQM-FM and CFPL-DT while its former transmitter site was located near White Oak Road and Manning Drive south of London.
+The station last aired a News/Talk/Sports format.
+It broadcast the Western Ontario Mustangs college football team, serving as its flagship station.
+It also broadcast Toronto Maple Leafs, Ottawa Senators, and Detroit Red Wings games.

+On June 14, 2023, the station ceased broadcasting.